turingschool/career-development-curriculum/module_one/feedback_i.md

 * Your tone of voice
 * Your behavior patterns

+**Facilitator asks from the whole group:**

-How could blind spots potentially affect the intent of a feedback giver's words?
+* How could blind spots potentially affect the intent of a feedback giver's words?

-What blind spots should we be aware of when we're providing written feedback?
+* What blind spots should we be aware of when we're providing written feedback?

+Examples might include: lack of tone of voice, misunderstandings of emphasis on certain words, lack of facial expressions

+**Slide #17:**

-Blind Spots lead to Biases:
+#### Blind Spots lead to Biases

 * A bias is a feeling either favorable or negative towards others based on a narrowed viewpoint.
 We often feel positive bias towards others who are most like us and negative bias against others who are different from us
 * We may be more likely to not give constructive feedback to people who are similar to us
 * Or we may be over critical of people for whom we already have a bias.

+**Slide #18:**

 #### Turn & Talk:
 Discuss these examples with your partner: